carlo190101martin/codeChallenge/README.md

 2) Run in CL: ```docker-compose up```

+How to delete/reject a user as Team Owner:

+Click on Details under Team Information.
+If you are the owner, there will be a remove button next to users' names.

 Final note on production:

 In production, MongoDB should probably be used instead of firebase for scalability.